Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Description of the system

 Note that, due to unitarity, $|c_{1}^{(4)}(\tau)|^2 = |c_{4}^{(1)}(\tau)|^2 = 1- \rm{P}(\tau)$, and $|c_{4}^{(4)}(\tau)|^2 = \rm{P}(\tau)$ too.
 Thus, $\rm{P}(\tau)$ completely captures the degree of adiabaticity of the evolution \cite{PhysRevB.101.054513}.
 The closer it gets to $1$, the more quantum-adiabatic the evolution is.

-In general, we cannot determine this quantity analytically.
-To find it, we must solve Eq. (\ref{amplitude-eq}) numerically, for a given choice of total stroke time $\tau$, coupling strengths $\rm{J}_x, \rm{J}_y$, and protocol $\rm{h(t)}$.
-Nevertheless, the limiting behaviors of $ \rm{P}(\tau)$ are simple to determine, and are protocol-independent, apart from the endpoints $\rm{h}_{1,2}$.
+In general, we cannot determine an exact analytical solution for this quantity.
+An approximate solution, particularly appropriate for low degrees of nonadiabaticity, could in principle be obtained using adiabatic perturbation theory \cite{PhysRevA.78.052508,PhysRevE.100.032144}.
+Here we opt instead to solve Eq. (\ref{amplitude-eq}) numerically, for a given choice of total stroke time $\tau$, coupling strengths $\rm{J}_x, \rm{J}_y$, and protocol $\rm{h(t)}$.
+Nevertheless, the limiting behaviors of $ \rm{P}(\tau)$ are simple to determine analytically, and are protocol-independent, apart from the endpoints $\rm{h}_{1,2}$.
 First of all, in the limit of very fast evolutions $(\tau \to 0)$ the system undergoes a `quench', i.e., the Hamiltonian is in effect changed instantaneously.
 In this case, as is well-known \cite{Messiah62} the state itself remains unchanged, i.e, $\rm{\hat{U}}(\tau) \to \hat{\mathds{1}}$.
 Using Eq. (\ref{epsilon1}), we thus get

 For the opposite limit of large $\tau$, it seems reasonable to assume $\rm{P}(\tau) \to 1$, i.e., that the evolution will correspond to the (quantum) adiabatic limit.
 This does indeed turn out to be so; however, we need to take some care.
 For general $\rm{\hat{U}}(\tau)$ this property is not always true, due to the possibility of level crossings.
 At these points, nonadiabatic transitions may potentially occur even for arbitrarily slow evolutions \cite{teufel2003adiabatic}.
-For our particular Hamiltonian, such crossings do happen between the eigenenergies $\varepsilon_1$ and $\varepsilon_2$ (and, simultaneously, between $\varepsilon_3$ and $\varepsilon_4$), whenever $ \rm{h(t)} = \rm{J}_x \rm{J}_y $.
+For our particular Hamiltonian, such crossings do happen between the eigenenergies $\varepsilon_1$ and $\varepsilon_2$ (and, simultaneously, between $\varepsilon_3$ and $\varepsilon_4$), whenever $\rm{h(t)} = \sqrt{\rm{J}_x \rm{J}_y }$.
 Nevertheless, this does not lead to nonadiabatic transitions, because the time evolution does not couple the eigenstates involved in the crossings, i.e., $\langle\varepsilon_2\rm(t)|\dot{\varepsilon}_1\rm(t)\rangle=\langle\varepsilon_3\rm(t)|\dot{\varepsilon}_4\rm(t)\rangle=0$.
 In this case, we may indeed apply the adiabatic approximation $\rm{P}(\tau) \to 1$ without worry \cite{teufel2003adiabatic}.
 In other words, for large enough $\tau$, we can always expect the evolution to approach an ideal adiabatic stroke, like those studied in Ref. \cite{deoliveira2020efficiency}.

 As mentioned in the Introduction, our main goal in this article is to examine the effects of nonadiabaticity on the phenomena described in \cite{deoliveira2020efficiency}.
 We are thus particularly interested in parameter regimes where those phenomena occur.
 For example: when $\rm{J}_x=10.0, \rm{J}_y=2.0, \rm{h}_1=4.0$ and $\rm{h}_2=1.0$, it turns out the ideal adiabatic cycle operates as a counter-rotating engine, as will be discussed in the next section.
 Fig.\,\ref{C_J1_J2} depicts the amount of non-adiabaticity that occurs in this case as a function of the stroke length $\tau$, for a particular protocol of the form